Skip to main content

 MULTIPLY

-When you want multiplication with explicit validation options and clearer mismatch handling instead of standard operator behavior.
+When you want multiplication with explicit validation options and clearer mismatch handling.

 DIVISION (/)

-When you want to combine nodes through the same shared-level join logic but divide values instead of multiplying them.
+When you want the same combined-dimension logic but need to divide instead of multiply.

 JavaScript errors detected